See the Department of State’s Fact Sheet on The Gambia for information on U.S. – The Gambia relations.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

 Road Conditions and Safety: Road conditions are poor, particularly during the rainy season, which generally lasts from July through September.
 Although main roads are paved in the greater Banjul area, many are potholed and poorly lit.
-Some drivers in the Banjul area do not use vehicle lights at night, and many habitually drive with high beams on.
-Most roads outside the Banjul area are unlit and unpaved.
+Some drivers in the Banjul area do not use vehicle lights at night, while others habitually drive with high beams on.
+Side roads in the Banjul area and most roads outside the Banjul area are unlit and unpaved.
 Livestock and pedestrians pose road hazards throughout the country, including in the greater Banjul area.